Nuclear Methanol and Gasoline.

 be converted to methanol and

-Their primary innovation is an improved method of separating CO2 from
+Their primary innovation would appear to be an improved method of separating

 the atmosphere, though it is not clear from the available information that